The good, the bad and the LIES!Mar 18, 2022

 Sunshine - you’ve been taught to slather on chemical sunscreen to “protect” you from the sun.
 But we NEED direct sun exposure on our skin to synthesize vitamin D. We definitely do not need harmful chemicals.
 If you’re out in direct sun ALL DAY you might want to use a mineral sunscreen or cover your skin a bit with shade or clothing but consider soaking up some sunshine from time to time as well.

-Meat- high quality, humanely raised animal protein is essential to life.
+Meat- high-quality, humanely raised animal protein is essential to life.
 There are very few cultures ever in history that have been 100% vegan.
 We NEED complete protein to maintain lean body mass and proper brain function.
-As a former vegan of 8 years I’m telling you, for optimal gut, brain and skin health you probably need to eat some meat.
+As a former vegan of 8 years, I’m telling you, that for optimal gut, brain, and skin health you probably need to eat some meat.
 Bonus point if you can stomach organ meats, they contain the highest amounts of essential vitamins.

 Fat - fat keeps you full, not to mention the fact that it helps with hormone production, slows skin aging, and is essential for brain function.
-Nine time out of ten the recommendation for a low fat diet is a scam, especially for weight loss.
+Nine times out of ten the recommendation for a low-fat diet is a scam, especially for weight loss.
 There are very few reasons to ever recommend this.
 Fat got a bad rep when the sugar industry paid off the FDA to suppress information on how sugar causes cardiovascular disease.
-Google it if you dont believe me or read more on this topic here.
+Google it if you don't believe me or read more on this topic here.

 On the other hand here are a few examples of things that have been sold to us as health foods but most definitely are not:

-Processed foods- do I need to explain this?
+Processed foods - do I need to explain this?
 I don’t care how healthy the macros are if it’s been heavily processed your body won’t use it the same as if you ate the raw ingredients.
-Limit convenience foods if you can and choose ones that are whole-food based when you cant.
+Limit convenience foods if you can and choose ones that are whole-food based when you can.